NicolasGP01/NicolasGP01/README.md

 ## :octocat: Hi there :soccer:
-My name is Nicolás García Peñaloza, i'm from Armenia-Quindío (Colombia 	:Colombia:)
+My name is Nicolás García Peñaloza, i'm from Armenia-Quindío (Colombia 🇨🇴)

 <!--